-S: Press up or down to increase or decrease fan speed.
-Toggle all the way down to turn the fan off.
-When off is selected, a small amount of air may still come out of the outlets depending on the vehicle's speed.
+\$\frac{\pmathbf{s}}{\text{: Press up or down to increase or decrease fan speed.
+When OFF is selected, a small amount of air may still come out of the outlets.
 If any buttons are pressed, the climate control system will turn on and operate at the current setting.

 Touch AUTO to return to automatic operation.

-Driver and Passenger Temperature Control:The temperature can be adjusted separately for the driver and passenger.
+Driver and Passenger Temperature Control: The temperature can be adjusted separately for the driver and passenger.